EpicOrange/riichi_advanced/documentation/bloody30faan.md

 ## Faan table

-The faan table for B30FJ is extensive and as such will be broken down into nine subsections:
+The faan table for B30FJ is extensive and as such will be broken down into thirteen subsections:

+- Flowers and Honors
+- Terminals and Nonterminals
+- Suits
+- Kongs
+- Triplets
+- Sequences
+- Tile Hog
+- Numbers
+- Special Win Methods
+- Concealed
+- Pairs
+- Knitted Hands
-- TODO
+- Miscellaneous

 ### Flowers and Honors